knewyousir/webFEI-session-4a/readme.md

 451 - 'Unavailable For Legal Reasons', is used when resource access is denied for legal reasons, e.g. censorship or government-mandated blocked access.
 It is a reference to the novel Fahrenheit 451, where books are outlawed.

+FWIW - [this](https://www.ietf.org/rfc/rfc2324.txt) was considered funny in 1999.

 ## Front End

 Create an `app` folder and add `index.html`: